Efficient Feature Distillation for Zero-shot Annotation Object Detection: Method

 \section{Method}

-Our method aims to handle the zero-shot detection problem.
-In zero-shot detection, the model is trained on a set of base classes $C_{b}$ and tested on novel classes $C_{n}$.
-The name of the novel categories is known before model training.
+\textbf{Setting definition.} Our method aims to handle the \textbf{Z}ero-shot \textbf{A}nnotation object \textbf{D}etection (\textbf{ZAD}).
+In ZAD, all categories are divided into two parts: the base categories $C_{b}$ and the novel categories $C_{n}$.
+The name of the base and expected novel category are known before model training.
+The training image may have novel category instances, but only the base category will be annotated.
+No additional data will be available for the training except the training image and the base categories annotations.
+The model is trained on a set of base classes and tested on both base and novel classes.

-\textbf{Method Overview.} Inspired by the previous paper ViLD~\cite{gu2021open}, we map the image feature to the CLIP's multi-modal feature space.
+\textbf{Method Overview.} Inspired by the previous paper ViLD~\cite{gu2021open}, our proposed method, \textbf{E}fficient Feature Distillation for \textbf{Z}ero-shot \textbf{A}nnotation object \textbf{D}etection (\textbf{EZAD}), map the image feature to the CLIP's multi-modal feature space.
 The \textbf{\textit{mapping}} is learned by distilling the knowledge from CLIP in some selected \textbf{\textit{distillation regions}} of each training image.
 The knowledge distillation is conducted by optimizing the L1 loss between the \textbf{\textit{feature from CLIP}} and the feature from our model in the selected regions.
 After learning the mapping, given the proposal from the RPN, our model can recognize and detect novel objects by using the text embedding of the novel categories.

 In Section~\ref{finetune_feature}, we describe how to adapt the \textbf{\textit{feature from CLIP}} to the domain of detection datasets.
 In Section~\ref{generate_clip_proposal}, we demonstrate how to select the \textbf{\textit{distillation regions}} on each image.
 In Section~\ref{model_training}, we discuss our model structure and how to train our model and learn the \textbf{\textit{mapping}} with the adapted feature from the selected regions.